What is a Dog PAT Test and How Do You Get One?

 You can apply for a Guide, Hearing, or Assistance dog at anโ€ฏapproved trainer or training institution.
 They specialise in training and matching assistance dogs to their handlerโ€™s specific needs, as well as getting the dog through the PAT certificate process.

 The application process usually begins with completing a detailed form.
 In it, you outline your medical condition, daily living requirements, and the type of support you need.
-This is often followed by an assessment to check how suitable the dog is for your needs.
-Wait times may vary, as each dog is carefully trained to meet the unique needs of its future handler.ย ย
+An assessor usually follows this with an evaluation to ensure the dog and handler are the right match.
+Wait times can vary, as trainers carefully prepare each dog to meet the unique needs of its future handler.

 Own a dog already?